SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

 Redux takes as input raw FORCAST FITS data files, which contain image cubes composed of 256x256 pixel image arrays.
 The number of frames per raw data cube depends on the chop/nod mode used to acquire the data (see :numref:`raw_format`).
-FITS headers contain data acquisition and observation parameters and, combined with the pipeline configuration files, comprise the information necessary to complete all steps of the data reduction process.
+The FITS headers contain data acquisition and observation parameters and, combined with the pipeline configuration files, comprise the information necessary to complete all steps of the data reduction process.
 Some critical keywords are required to be present in the raw